Zenon Kohut: Personal background

-Zenon Kohut was born in Yaniv (Ivano-Frankove), Galicia (Ukraine).
-After the Second World War Kohut's parents emigrated with him as political refugees to the United States and settled in Philadelphia.
+Zenon Kohut was born in Yaniv, Ukrainian SSR, Soviet Union (now Ivano-Frankove, Ukraine) in the Galicia region.
+After the Second World War, Kohut's parents emigrated with him as political refugees to the United States and settled in Philadelphia.

 Educational background

 Zenon Kohut attended La Salle College in Philadelphia (BA 1966) and the University of Pennsylvania (MA 1970, PhD 1975).

 Professional background

 During the years 1973–75 and 1977–78 Kohut was a research associate at the Harvard Ukrainian Research Institute and Harvard University's Russian Research Center.
 In between his Harvard stints he taught Russian and Ukrainian history at the University of Pennsylvania (1975–6).
 He then taught at Michigan State University (1979–80), Yale University (Visiting Professor 1988) and the University of Alberta where he held the rank of Professor of History.
 Dr. Kohut also worked as editor of the American Bibliography of Soviet and East European Studies (1980–84) and as a senior research analyst at the Library of Congress (1984–89).
 Government work and he spent time at the U.S. Department of Defense as a Soviet political affairs analyst (1990–92).